-- 1. Parking is regulated by posted signs and curb markings, which take precedence over colored map indications. - 2.
+- Parking is regulated by posted signs and curb markings, which take precedence over colored map indications. - 2.
 Resident students may not park vehicles in commuter areas. - 3.
 Commuters may not park in areas reserved for campus residents or in any other prohibited area. - 4.
-Limited-time parking areas (i.e. 30-minute) may be used by visitors only, except meters located at the Health Center and 3100 Dyer. - 5.
+Limited-time parking areas (i.e. 30-minute) may be used by visitors, students, faculty and staff - 5.
 Spaces provided for disabled persons are indicated by posted signs. - 6.
 In the event of conflict between traffic signs and the painted regulations, the signs will govern.